nielssiebert/letrain/README.md

 ## 2. Install Prerequisites

-LeTrain installer requires at least `git` and `docker` to be available.
+Letrain installer requires at least `git` and `docker` to be available.

 1. Install required packages: